deuxp/nice-audio-player/README.md

 ## Props

-The Nice Audio Player pkg imports the `<WavePlayer>` component which takes 3 props:
+The Nice Audio Player pkg exposes the `<WavePlayer>` component which takes 3 props:

 - _track_ - Object containing all the information necessary to play the audio.